raganwald/javascript-allonge-six/manuscript/markdown/0.Functions/recipes/once.md

     const askedOnBlindDate = once(
       () => "sure, why not?"
     );

     askedOnBlindDate()
       //=> 'sure, why not?'

     askedOnBlindDate()
       //=> undefined

     askedOnBlindDate()
       //=> undefined

 It seems some people will only try blind dating once.
-But you do have to be careful that you are calling the function `once` returns multiple times.
-If you keep calling `once`, you'll get a new function that executes once, so you'll keep calling your function:

-    once(
-      () => "sure, why not?"
-    )()
-      //=> 'sure, why not?'

-    once(
-      () => "sure, why not?"
-    )()
-      //=> 'sure, why not?'

-This is expected, but sometimes not what we want.
-So we must either be careful with our code, or use a variation, the [named once](#named-once) recipe.
+(Note: There are some subtleties with decorators like `once` that involve the intersection of state with methods.
+We'll look at that again in [stateful method decorators](#stateful-method-decorators).)